- Boshart Knowledge Base

 A vertical installation is preferrable for a sump pump application.

-Failure to following the proper valve orientation and flow rate guidelines are the most common reasons for valve failure.
+Failure to follow the proper valve orientation and flow rate guidelines are the most common reasons for valve failure.
 The rate of flow in the discharge pipe must keep any solids present in suspension in the fluid.
 To meet minimum flow requirements of 2 feet per second in a 2” discharge line the flow rate should not be less than 21 GPM.
 The velocity should never exceed 7 ft/s (73 GPM).